GoogleCloudPlatform/kms-integrations/kmsp11/user_guide.md

 libraries that are available on any FreeBSD 11 system.
 You do not need to compile the library yourself, and it does not require an installation routine.

+### Windows system requirements

+The library is built and tested on Windows Server (semi-annual channel), on the amd64 architecture.
+The library is designed to be compatible with Windows Server 2012 R2, Windows 8.1 (x64), and all subsequent server and x64 desktop releases.
+The library requires the preinstallation of the Visual C++ 2019 x64 Redistributable package, which can be downloaded [here][msvc-redistributable].

+### macOS system requirements

+The library is built and tested on macOS 10.14 (Mojave) on the amd64 architecture.
+The library is designed to be compatible with subsequent macOS releases, including 10.15 (Catalina) and 11.0 (Big Sur).
+You do not need to compile the library yourself, and it does not require an installation routine.

 ### Downloading and verifying the library

 Your account manager can help you enroll for access in the private preview, and